Callender23/Software_Development_1/README.md

     A new simple GUI was added to new java file called URL_GUI.java, it function the same as the word occurences program but just has an added GUI that takes in a URL link and returns the most occurening words from descending order.

+## JDBC support added
+    JDBC support was added to the word occurence application. word occurence now reads and stores frequency of words in a local database in MySQL.
+    Program has the addition of two added methods which are getConnection which allows connection of MySQL database and getData which display a query command of the top 20 most reoccuring words from a given URL input.